mhmdam14/ClockWise_Mobile/README.md

 # ClockWise Mobile

 ClockWise Mobile is a **student-focused time management mobile app** designed to help students organize their schedules efficiently.
-It allows users to manage events, track study sessions with a timer, upload and access recordings, and stay updated on monthly holidays—all from their mobile device.
+It allows users to manage events, track study sessions with a timer, upload and access recordings.

 ---

 ## **Features**

 - **Event Management**: Add, update, and delete personal or academic events.
-- **Calendar View**: Visualize all events in a clean calendar interface.
+- **Calendar View**: Visualize all events in a clean way.
-- **Single-block Event Display**: Events spanning multiple hours are displayed as a single continuous block.
 - **Study Timer**: Track and manage study sessions on the go.
 - **Recording Uploads**: Upload and access class or personal recordings.
 - **Secure Login**: User authentication for a personalized experience.